koka-lang/koka/readme.md

 # Build installable package

-Currently this option is linux only for now
+Currently this option is x64 linux only, support for arm64 linux is being worked on.

-Supported Distributions:
+Right now you can generate packages that work for these distributions:

 * Fedora 34, 35
 * RHEL 8